Explore the magnificent British Virgin Isles

 - Callwood Rum Distillery

 I hope you packed your dancing shoes because tonight, you will be partying the night away.
-Cane Garden Bay is renowned for its crazy night life, so make sure you check out the local scene here.
-The main place to party is Bomba’s Surfside Shack.
-It is a little more than a colourful shack in the sand, this bar is known for its “herbal” tea and Bomba Punch for which it is named.
+Cane Garden Bay is renowned for its crazy nightlife, so make sure you check out the local scene here.
+The main place to party is Sebastian’s Seaside Grille.
+It is a little more than a colorful shack in the sand, this bar is known for its “herbal” tea and Bomba Punch for which it is named.
 Make sure to stop by for the Full Moon Party!
 Alternatively, spend a night in peace laid underneath the twinkling night sky and enjoy your beautiful surroundings.
 You might be able to hear the satisfyingly quiet splashes of water around you and perhaps the muffled sound of reggae music distantly floating across the water.

 Day 11: Cane Garden Bay to Diamond Cay, Jost Van Dyke (4.29 nm)